Mount Oiti

 Human History

 Mount Oiti's mythological association with the apotheosis of Heracles made it a site of ancient religious significance, with a sanctuary near the supposed site of the funeral pyre.
-The mountain was known in antiquity as the place from which Heracles, donning the poisoned shirt of Nessus, ordered his companions to build the pyre on which he consented to burn, thereby achieving immortality.
-The silver fir forest of Oiti was utilized for timber production in historical periods.
+The remains of a 3rd-century BC Doric temple dedicated to Heracles survive at the entrance of the Katavothra plateau.
+[1] The mountain was known in antiquity as the place from which Heracles, donning the poisoned shirt of Nessus, ordered his companions to build the pyre on which he consented to burn, thereby achieving immortality.
 The mountain was part of the strategic landscape of the ancient Greek states of Phokis and Malis.
 The pass of Thermopylae, where Leonidas and the 300 Spartans made their famous stand, is located at the mountain's foot.

 Park History

-Mount Oiti was designated a national park in 1966, recognizing the ecological significance of its silver fir forest and the exceptional quality of its alpine landscape.
-The park was one of several mid-1960s designations that expanded Greece's national park system.
-Management has focused on protecting the silver fir forest from logging and fire, and maintaining the alpine meadow habitats of the upper plateau.
-The park is managed by the Oiti National Park Management Body.
-EU Natura 2000 designation has provided a broader conservation framework and access to funding for habitat management and visitor facility development.
+Mount Oiti was designated a national park in 1966 by Royal Decree 218/1966, recognizing the ecological significance of its Greek fir forest and the exceptional quality of its alpine landscape.
+[1] The park was one of several mid-1960s designations that expanded Greece's national park system.
+Management has focused on protecting the Greek fir forest from logging and fire, and maintaining the alpine meadow habitats of the upper plateau.
+The park is now managed under the Natural Environment and Climate Change Agency (NECCA), which incorporated the former Oiti National Park Management Body in 2022.
+[2] EU Natura 2000 designation has provided a broader conservation framework and access to funding for habitat management and visitor facility development.

 Major Trails And Attractions